12 Best Tofino Campsites For Your Tofino Camping Trip

 Each dome is furnished with a queen bed, kitchenette, dining table, fireplace, and ensuite bathroom.
 Domes are accessorized with cozy blankets and pillows and have wifi.
 They also have a deck, perfect for sitting outside and enjoying the view with a glass of wine!
 You may even see whales in Clayoquot Sound and can participate in storm-watching during the winter.

-Staying at Wild Pod is a more expensive form of camping, with rates between 165 CAD and 465 CAD a night.
+Wild Pod is one of the more expensive Tofino campgrounds, with rates between 165 CAD and 465 CAD a night.
 However, if you're willing to spend a little more, it's an amazing and unique experience.
 To make your stay even more special, you can also request that extras, like champagne and chocolates, are in your glamping dome on arrival.

 Lone Cone Campground